hashicorp/terraform-website/content/source/docs/cloud/vcs/index.html.md

 - [Bitbucket Server](./bitbucket-server.html)

 -> **Note:** Alternately, you can skip the OAuth configuration process and authenticate with a personal access token.
 This requires using Terraform Cloud's API.
 For details, see [the OAuth Clients API page](../api/oauth-clients.html).

+## Reconfiguring VCS Access

+The only attributes of an OAuth Client that are editable are its display name and its key/secret pair.
+You may need to reconfigure the key/secret pair if these credentials become compromised, requiring you to regenerate them.
+For other changes, such as your VCS provider having changed URLs for either HTTP or API access, you must delete the OAuth Client and create a new one.
+You can update an OAuth Client via the [Terraform Cloud API](../api/oauth-clients.html#update-an-oauth-client) or the UI.